What is the Psychoanalytic Psychotherapy Clinic?

 - Fully-accredited clinical member, Psychoanalytic Section, Irish Council for Psychotherapy (ICP)

 I have also completed further basic clinical training in Mentalization-Based Treatment (MBT) at the Anna Freud Centre, which is delivered in collaboration with University College London.
-Before training as a Psychoanalytic Psychotherapist, I completed Bachelor of Arts (BA Hons) and Doctor of Philosophy (PhD) degrees, both in the area of the Humanities, at University College Dublin (UCD).
+Before training as a Psychoanalytic Psychotherapist, I completed Bachelor of Arts (BA Hons) and Doctor of Philosophy (PhD) degrees, both in the area of the Arts and Humanities, at University College Dublin (UCD).

 Psychoanalytic Psychotherapy Clinic

-Opening in Letterkenny, County Donegal in early 2018
+Opening in County Donegal in 2021

 Fees are arranged between clients and their Psychoanalytic Psychotherapist during the first consultation.